 SF has always been expensive, but now it is the most expensive place to rent in the US, and the second-highest in the world, right behind Hong Kong which is number one.
 Add in the lack of local job opportunities for the rest of everybody else, and you have a city that is longer how it used to be.
 This lack of opportunities, I think has changed the communities that once made the city what it was.

 Yes, all cities change, but the way I see it, it has impacted the businesses because Japanese restaurants in LA cater to a large population of Japanese (thank you Toyota Motor Company) whereas, in SF, they are now catering to the tastes of their newfound residents.
-Residents from Iowa, Kansas, to India, although I am not saying these places do not have any legit restaurants, it is just highly unlikely to find authentic Japanese cuisine.
+Residents from Iowa, Kansas, to India, although I am not saying these places do not have any legit Japanese restaurants, it is just highly unlikely they do.

 Recommended Spots in San Francisco